How to Upsell & Cross-Sell | Upselling Techniques | Checkatrade

 What’s the difference between upselling and cross-selling?

 Upselling and cross-selling are both sales techniques that can help to increase your revenue and grow your business.
 However, they are slightly different.
+So what is the difference between upselling and cross-selling?

 • Upselling aims to upgrade or enhance the product or service the customer has chosen for a more premium or improved product or service